rsiyanwal/dynamic-deployment/Day 1: Docker/README.md

 - **Establish communication** between multiple containers.
 - Use **Docker Compose** to manage multi-container applications on a single machine.
 - Deploy the **same setup on multiple Raspberry Pis** using **Docker Swarm**.
-- **Understand orchestration** by comparing Docker Compose and Docker Swarm.

 This is how the files are managed for our application:
 ```